Mixed-integer linear programming approaches for tree partitioning of power networks: Solution methods

-\section{Two-stage approach}
+\subsection{Two-stage approach}

-In this section, we revisit an existing two-stage approach introduced by \cite{BialekJanusz2021}.
-These two stages, illustrated in Figure~\ref{fig:two-stage},

-arise naturally from the tree partitioning procedure as presented in Section~\ref{sec:problem-statement}.
-In the first stage, a partition $\calP=\{\calV_{1},\calV_{2}, \dots, \calV_{k}\}$ is identified so that each cluster (i) groups a set of coherent generators and (ii) is such that the corresponding induced subgraph is connected.
-In the second stage, one seeks the subset of cross edges $\calE \subset E_C(\calP)$ with minimal power flow disruption whose removal makes the reduced graph a tree.
+Tree partitioning problems can be naturally decomposed into two consecutive stages, which are illustrated in Figure~\ref{fig:two-stage}.
+In the first stage, one identifies a partition $\calP$ that will serve as the candidate tree partition.
+In the second stage, one selects the optimal subset of cross edges $\calE \subset E_C(\calP)$ whose removal turns $\calP$ into a tree partition.

-In~\cite{BialekJanusz2021}, the tree partitioning problem was addressed using the aforementioned two-stage approach.
-The authors propose to solve the first stage using a constrained version of spectral clustering, which is a fast approximation algorithm to minimize the so-called \textit{expansion constant} of a network \cite{vonLuxburg2007}.
-Using the best partition returned by spectral clustering, they then proposes to solve the second stage using a maximum weight spanning tree algorithm on the reduced graph.
-This algorithm identifies the set of cross edges with the largest total joint absolute power flow and selects them as bridges for the post-switching network.
-The remaining cross edges, whose removal causes the minimal power flow disruption by construction, correspond to the set $\calE$ of lines to be switched off.

-Despite the two-stage approach being a natural way to tree partition a power network, there are two reasons why it may lead to sub-optimal results.
-The first is that the two-stage approach is heuristic in nature, as the power flow disruption highly depends on the quality of the identified partition $\calP$.
-Even though spectral clustering methods generally produce good partitioning solutions in terms of power flow disruption, there is no guarantee that the identified partition is the best with respect to the objective in the considered tree partitioning problem.
-Second, constrained spectral clustering is known to be NP-hard \cite{Wang2014}.
-Heuristic methods \cite{Ding2013,Quiros-Tortos2015,Esmaeilian2017} have been introduced to address this issue, but there is no guarantee that the generator coherency constraints are satisfied.